Behnaz-m/RNBRW/README.md

 to Step 3 incrementing k = k + 1.

 Note that these walkers can be initialized independently from each other and retraced edges can be collated at the very end of the process.
-Therefore, one can execute this process as an array of jobs on a cluster of computers efficiently
+Therefore, one can execute this process as an array of jobs on a cluster of computers efficiently.

+1- first execute an array of jobs (#m times) using walkhole.py 2- then collect the jobs using array_wrangle.py and store the final weights